 This eclectic addiction treatment method is trauma based, combining client internal resources with external support including the 12-step model and other known and proven treatment methods as cognitive behavioral therapy, solution focused, Erickson, thought field therapy, Satire, neuro linguistic programming.
 The basis or foundation is the accelerated information processing using bi-lateral processing as outlined in EMDR to uncover and process the base trauma(s) or core issues as the underlying cause behind the addiction.

-Though somewhat similar to the phases of EMDR, using history, assessment, diagnosis and preparation of the client.
-DeTUR™ targets the triggers that bring up the uncomfortable feelings leading to the urges.
-DeTUR™ phases also include client empowerment through resource accessing, installation of positive treatment goals, identification and desensitization of triggers, and techniques of relapse prevention.
+Though similar to the phases of EMDR, using history, assessment, diagnosis and preparation of the client.
+DeTUR targets the triggers that bring up the uncomfortable feelings leading to the urges.
+DeTUR phases also include client empowerment through resource accessing, installation of positive treatment goals, identification and desensitization of triggers, and techniques of relapse prevention.
 The purpose of the protocol is to uncover the core traumas and reprocess them through to completion.
 In achieving reprocessing the triggers no longer stimulate the need to use or act out and the new response becomes the positive treatment goal of coping and functioning successfully in life as determined by the client.

-- Describe the use of the DeTUR™ protocol.
+Summarize the use of the DeTUR protocol.

-- Identify the client’s triggers.
+- Identify what constitutes a client’s triggers.

 Any mental health provider who has completed EMDR Basic Training.

-TRAINING LEVEL: Beginning/Intermediate level
+TRAINING LEVEL: Intermediate level

 Appropriate for all mental health professionals who are already trained in EMDR Therapy.